 Employing a foreign worker involves many expenses besides the actual salary of the worker.
 The process of obtaining a license to hire and bring in a foreign worker from abroad entails fees to government offices, commissions to employment agencies, insurance and social benefits.
 The following article lists all payments involved in the employment of a foreign worker, beginning with the procedures for obtaining a license, through the period of employment, all the way to its termination.
-The figures change from time to time, and are correct for january 2016.
+The figures change from time to time.

 Expenses involved in obtaining a license for hiring a foreign worker